New Brunswick reports 23 cases of COVID-19, new single-day record | CBC News

 New Brunswick reports 23 cases of COVID-19, new single-day record

+Premier Blaine Higgs warns tighter restrictions will be rolled out if surge continues

-New Brunswick officials announced 23 cases of COVID-19 in the province Saturday, setting a new single-day high since the start of the pandemic.
+New Brunswick officials announced 23 cases of COVID-19 in the province on Saturday, setting a single-day high since the start of the pandemic.

 There are now 71 active cases in the province.
 One person is in the hospital related to the virus.